 You can return to our office during this original trial period in order to evaluate your experiences and make further adjustments to the fit or settings.
 After the two weeks, we will consult with you to figure out whether your hearing instrument is a good fit for you.

 If your tests show that you would benefit from hearing aids, we’ll work with you to find and fit a hearing aid for your needs.

 Take the hearing aid home for testing.
 There is no commitment or deposit required.

 Take two weeks to try the hearing aids in a variety of situations.

 If you decide to purchase the hearing aids, we’ll allow you to return them before 60 days for a full refund.

 Top tips for a successful “Try Before You Buy” experience

-Those wearing hearing aids for the first time often note that everything sounds very loud for the first few days of use.
-Suddenly the keyboard clicks, moving furniture and and even the squeaks of your shoes will be heard loud and clear.
+Those wearing hearing aids for the first time often note that everything sounds very loud during the first few days of use.
+Suddenly the keyboard clicks, moving furniture and even the squeaks of your shoes will be heard loud and clear.
 These are sounds you haven’t heard in a long time, so your brain needs a little time to get used to them.
 Don't let this get to you too much.
-To really get the best out of your hearing aid during your test drive, here’s a little guide.
+To really get the best out of your hearing aids during your test drive, here’s a little guide.

 - Begin by wearing the hearing aids at home for up to 12 hours a day.

 - After you're comfortable wearing it for long periods, try having a one-on-one conversation with a friend at home.